searceinc/RStoolKit/README.md

 ### Manual Deployment (If your region is not listed on the above list)

-The above list is prepared if SES is offically supported.
+The above list is prepared if SES is officially supported.
 If you want to use this lambda function, still you can deploy it on the other regions, but you need to take care of the Email part from the lambda code.
-(Still we didn't test this option)
+(Still, we didn't test this option)

 * Or use SES in another region.
 	* Create a SES user on any supported region, and verify an email address.